Bioconductor/bioc_git_transition/doc/configure.md

 via http/s or ssh.
 Public read-only access is via http and push/pull access is via ssh.

-    Authentication: Verification of user identify with a password or key; handled by http/s or ssh.
+    Authentication: Verification of user identity with password or key; handled by http/s or ssh.

-    Authoriziation: Determines which repositories can a use access; handled by gitolite.
+    Authoriziation: Determines which repositories a user can access; handled by gitolite.

 <a name="http"></a>
 ## Public read-only access via http/s